Four Freedoms Center

 - The Future of Work, led by Dorian Warren and Annette Bernhardt, seeks to ensure a strong middle class.

-- Women Rising, led by Ellen Chesler, aims to demonstrate how expanding rights and opportunities for women advance global prosperity.
+- Women and Girls Rising, led by Ellen Chesler, aims to demonstrate how expanding rights and opportunities for women advance global prosperity.

 The Four Freedoms Center Fellows are the rare individuals who connect ideas to public life.
 On television, in major publications, in the conversation with activists on the Internet, and in partnership with advocacy organizations and community organizers, they provide the tools and arguments for change.